yaperos/app-nodejs-codechallenge/README.md

 # Challenge

 ## Diagram
-1. The client do a request to Gateway, then the Gateway do a request to Transaction Microservice
+1. The flow starts when the client makes an HTTP request to Gateway, then the Gateway makes a request to Transaction Microservice
-2. Transaction Microservice store the data and send a message to Anti Fraud Microservice through Event Broker
+2. Transaction Microservice save the data and send a message to Anti Fraud Microservice through Event Broker
 3. Anti-Fraud Microservice validates the message and send a new message with status to Transaction Microservice
 4. Transaction Microservice receive the message and updates the register with the new status
-5. When the Gateway do a GET request, the first time the Transaction Microservice find into database, then all requests to the same resource will be stored in cached database
+5. When the Gateway makes a GET request, the first time the Transaction Microservice find the register in database and store it in cache with Redis, then all requests to the same resource will be requested to Redis
 ![My Image](images/architecture.PNG)

 ## Setup project